How Will Technology Change the Future of Healthcare? Discovering the Advancements & Challenges

 If technological advancements remove compassion and personalized care from the healthcare industry, we must consider whether or not these advancements can be counted as progress at all.
 However, as healthcare providers integrate new technology into their care repertoire, we can rest assured that empathy and human connection will remain one of the foundational tenets of the profession.

 Investing in the Future

-Here, we have examined how technology will change the future of healthcare.
+We have examined the question of – how will technology change the future of healthcare.
 We have discussed both the victories and potential challenges of this ongoing progress and are aware of the caution that must accompany development.
 This is a vast topic with many avenues to explore as one debates becoming an investor in the future of medical technology.